willsoto/angular-chartist.js/CONTRIBUTING.md

 # Submitting a PR

 1. Run `gulp dist`
-2. Fix any jshint errors and try again
+2. Fix any lint errors and try again
 3. Submit the PR - __do not__ bump the version.

 # Commit Conventions